wp-plugins/spam-hammer/readme.txt

 = 4.0 =

 * This is a mandatory upgrade; previous versions will *not* work.
-* New: We now 100% finance your protection from the plugin on your first website.
+* New: I now 100% finance your protection from the plugin on your first website.
 * New: Add-on system.
 * New: Up to 900% loading time decrease, all around performance improvements.
 * New: Request interception system to save you bandwidth and other server resources.